 You can get a full glimpse of the state of the sports betting legislative landscape of West Virginia by reading the state’s sports betting regulations here.

-What follows is a brief snapshot of West Virginia’s legislative landscape as it relates to sports betting:
+Here is a brief snapshot of West Virginia’s sports betting legislative landscape:

 - Sports betting is fully legalized and regulated in West Virginia casinos and racetracks